jeanslack/Videomass/README.md

 `>>> from videomass3 import Videomass3`
 `>>> Videomass3.main()`

-This can also be done when installing Videomass with [pip](https://pypi.org/project/pip/), only that you no longer need to place yourself in any directory.
 Keep in mind that on Linux a launcher should be even created in the application launcher of your desktop environment when installing Videomass with pip.

 On other systems such as Mac-Os and MS-Windows you will still have to open a console to run Videomass and just write `videomass` command.
 But if the command still doesn't work, you can start Videomass in interactive mode with the Python interpreter, as seen above.